ThomasMarangoni/AltV-WSL_Installer/README.md

   - other positions can be a-z, 0-9 or _
 - Server folder can be found:
   - Windows: C:\altv-server\
   - Linux: ~/altv-server/ or /mnt/c/altv-server/
+- WSL can be accessed:
+  - "Debian" in programms
+  - wsl in powershell/cmd
+  - bash in powershell/cmd